vleue/bevy_workshop/bevy-workshop/src/intro/application.md

 # The Application

-For now, the goal is to open a window!
+The initial goal is to open a window using Bevy!

 ## Empty Application

-The most basic application.
-This will exit immediately when running, and do nothing.
+This is the most basic Bevy application.
+It will exit immediately upon running and perform no actions.

 ```rust
 # extern crate bevy;